ashwin1111/url-shortener-app/README.md

 # [URL Shortener](https://urlll.xyz)

-Simple URL shortener!
-URL shortener allows to reduce long links from any site on the Internet, just paste the long URL and click the Shorten URL button.
-Copy the shortened URL and share it on websites, chat and e-mail.
-Create collection of mutiple urls like a collection of your personal blogs, etc.., You can also import bookmarks from the [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/urlll/) to the application and create a collection
+Not just a regular url shortener that reduces long links and generate a shortened url.
+It has additional features like creation of collection of links that helps people to open all the url's in a single click.
+example: Collection of your personal blogs..,,
+With the help of [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/urlll/), you can also list all your bookmarks and extract selected links and create as a collection
 <br>
-Feel free to check the [Live Application](https://urlll.xyz)
+Feel free to check the [Live Application](https://urlll.xyz) and [Extension](https://addons.mozilla.org/en-US/firefox/addon/urlll/)

 ## Stack
 <li>NodeJS - API